Our Privacy Notice – Updated 6 July 2020

 Visiting our website

-Crafty Counsel uses Google Analytics and cookies in order to analyse how the website is used and improve our service and your user experience.
+Crafty Counsel uses Google Analytics and cookies in order to analyse how the website is used and to improve our service and your user experience.
 Aside from the approximate location (IP address), the information collected by Google Analytics is mostly anonymous and relates to site traffic, including browser information, device information and language.
+We may also choose to introduce other commonly used analytics tools in the future, such as Hubspot.

 Most web browsers automatically accept cookies, but you can usually modify your browser setting to decline cookies if you prefer.
 This may prevent you from taking full advantage of our website.